gWacey/sdk-nrf/doc/nrf/libraries/others/audio_module.rst

     * - Function
       - Mandatory/Optional
       - Comment
-    * - open
+    * - :c:func:`audio_module_open`
-      - optional
+      - Optional
-      - Perform any algorithm operations to open
+      - Perform any algorithm operations to open.
-    * - close
+    * - :c:func:`audio_module_close`
-      - optional
+      - Optional
-      - Tidy up the algorithm on a close
+      - Tidy up the algorithm on a close.
     * - configure_set
-      - mandatory
+      - Mandatory
-      - Configure the algorithm to perform a particular operation
+      - Configure the algorithm to perform a particular operation.
-    * - configure_get
+    * - :c:func:`audio_module_configuration_get`
-      - mandatory
+      - Mandatory
-      - Return the internal configuration of the algorithm
+      - Return the internal configuration of the algorithm.
-    * - start
+    * - :c:func:`audio_module_start`
-      - optional
+      - Optional
-      - Set the algorithm running
+      - Set the algorithm running.
-    * - stop
+    * - :c:func:`audio_module_stop`
-      - optional
+      - Optional
-      - Stop the algorithms
+      - Stop the algorithms.
-    * - data_process
+    * - :c:func:`audio_module_data_tx` and :c:func:`audio_module_data_rx`
-      - mandatory
+      - Mandatory
-      - Process the data for the algorithm
+      - Process the data for the algorithm.

-Once these are combined with the audio module then an audio algorithm maybe performed.
-On it's own the audio module can not perform a task, it merely supplies a consistent way to interface to an audio algorithm.
+The audio algorithm can run only if these functions are combined with the audio module.
+The audio module cannot perform a task on its own, as it merely supplies a consistent way to interface to an audio algorithm.

-The flow and internal states of the audio module are given in the following:
+The following figures show the flow and the internal states of the audio module:

 .. figure:: images/audio_module_flow.svg
    :alt: Audio module flow